splagemann/instaheader/README.md

 instaheader
 ====

-Create an Instagram-style header with changing pictures
+Create an Instagram-style header with changing pictures.
+[Demo](http://splagemann.github.io/instaheader/).

-Support:

-* not really tested yet
-* should work in all major browsers

 How to Use
 ----------